UCLA Loneliness Scale: How It Works & Why It Matters

 It was first released in 1978 by American psychologist Daniel Russel in response to a lack of valid and reliable tools to measure how lonely a person feels.
 The original version consisted of 20 statements designed to measure a person's subjective feelings of loneliness.
 Each statement represents a different dimension of this feeling, and those taking the assessment are to indicate how strongly they agree with each one.
 A few example statements include:

-• "I have nobody to talk to."
+- "I have nobody to talk to."

-• "My social relationships are superficial."
+- "My social relationships are superficial."

-• "I feel shut out and excluded by others."
+- "I feel shut out and excluded by others."

-• "It is difficult for me to make friends."
+- "It is difficult for me to make friends."

 The person taking the assessment is to respond to each item by selecting one of four choices that indicate how frequently they relate to the given statement.
 The choices are O (“I often feel this way”), S (“I sometimes feel this way”), R (“I rarely feel this way”), and N (“I never feel this way.”).
-When they’re finished, scoring entails assigning a different numerical value to each of the four responses, resulting in a total ranging from zero to 60.
-The higher a person scores, the lonelier they’re likely to be.

-Revisions of the Loneliness Scale
+How is the UCLA Loneliness Scale scored?

 Not long after the scale’s release, researchers noticed that it strongly correlated with assessments that measured concepts other than loneliness—most notably, depression and low self-esteem.
 While these often co-occur with loneliness, they’re not what the test is designed to measure, so Russel and his team made revisions.
-Two years after the release of the original, they released an updated version—the R-UCLA, which included rephrased versions of ten of the questions.
+In 1980, two years after the release of the original, they released an updated version—the R-UCLA, which included rephrased versions of ten of the questions.

 In 1996, they released the third and final (to date) version of the test.
 This revision was undertaken because Russel had previously been testing versions only on college students—a common practice among university researchers, since they’re the easiest population to get.
 However, he began to realize that this meant that the test wasn’t necessarily available to or representative of other populations.
 For example, elderly participants sometimes had trouble understanding the wording of the questions, resulting in decreased reliability of the test.
 That’s why he and his team released version three, which contained further simplified wording.